One of benefits of using Kubernetes it keeps our containers running somewhere cluster.

 But what would say about those situations when your app stops responding because it falls into an infinite loop or a deadlock?

-Kubernetes provide us check health your application.
+Kubernetes provides us with checking the health of your application.

 Pods configured to periodically check an application’s health from and not the app doing it internally.